 South Korea’s investment residency is one of Asia’s few programs that can eventually lead to citizenship.

-Jeju Island, often referred to as South Korea’s version of Hawaii, boasts a real estate investment residence entirely unique to the province.
-You must buy property on Jeju worth KRW500,000,000 (around US$450,000) or more in order to qualify.
+Jeju Island, often referred to as South Korea’s version of Hawaii, used to have a real estate investment residence entirely unique to the province.
+In the recent past, you could have qualified by owning property on Jeju worth KRW500,000,000 (around US$450,000).

 Turkey: Investor Residence Permit & Citizenship

-Turkey recently made some positive changes to its requirements, and is the second residence programs on this list which can grant you citizenship,
+Turkey recently made some positive changes to its requirements, and is the second of the residence programs on this list which can eventually grant you citizenship,

-Several years ago, Turkish citizenship by investment was among the region’s least popular.
-It had barely a few hundred applicants since its introduction because the program was far too expensive at the time.
+Several years ago, Turkish citizenship by investment (CBI) was among the region’s least popular.
+It had barely a few hundred applicants within years of its introduction because the program was far too expensive compared to other CBI options at the time.

-A minimum real estate purchase requirement of US$1,000,000 made very little sense compared to the countless cheaper and better citizenship options across the world.
+A minimum real estate purchase requirement of $1,000,000 made very little sense compared to the countless cheaper and better citizenship options across the world.

 Yet its plummeting currency combined with generally poor economic conditions forced Turkey to change its mind.
-Under the new rules, you must buy US$250,000 worth of property – a substantial reduction of just 25% on the original price.
+They reduced the requirements to just $250,000 worth of property – a substantial reduction of just 25% on the original price.

-Granted, property values in Turkey don’t have as much appreciation potential as other countries on our list.
-That’s part of why they’re offering citizenship for US$250,000 in the first place.
+Granted, despite a recent price in property values due to short-lived foreign demand, Turkey doesn’t have as much appreciation potential as other countries on our list.

 Istanbul’s luxury housing market is getting a much-needed boost because of citizenship promises and a battered lira.

 As for the Turkish economy itself?
-There are lots of reasons why I’m not anyone near as optimistic.
-Look elsewhere if your priorities are investment first and residence/citizenship second.
+There are lots of reasons why we’re not anyone near as optimistic.
+Consider looking elsewhere if your priority is investment first and citizenship second.

 United Arab Emirates: Dubai Property Investor Visa